-But first, I want to tell you about my favorite conversation I had with my grandmother.
-She was born way back in the 1890s living a life we would not recognize today.
+But first, I want to tell you about the best conversation I had with my grandmother.
+She was born back in the 1890s living a life we would not recognize today.

 My Grandmother’s Story

 I had a driver’s permit back in the 1960s and would drive my dad through city streets (Rochester, New York), across town every Sunday to visit my grandmother to practice my city driving.

 One day, she shared a story from the early 1900s.
 As a young girl, she was out riding a horse and in a mood of rebellion (which happened rarely in her long life) switched from riding side saddle (which was the custom for girls at the time) and decided to swing her leg around to ride like the boys.
 Obviously a much better way to ride a horse.
 But a moment of cherished rebellion.